-Secondary Criteria: Projects which address as many of the following secondary criteria as possible will receive preference for funding (listed in no particular order):
+Secondary Criteria: Projects are encouraged to meet one or more of the following secondary criteria (listed in no particular order):

-- C. Provide mixed income housing with a higher percentage of affordable units than required by state requirements pursuant to Chapter 40B. - D. Address the needs of a range of qualified households, including extremely low, very low, and low income families and individuals (up to 60% of median income). - E. Demonstrates a housing need of an underserved population in Salem. - F. Promote use of existing buildings or construction on previously-developed land or city- owned sites. - G. Provide housing that is harmonious in design and scale with the surrounding community. - H. Incorporate universal design.
+- C. Provide mixed income housing with a higher percentage of affordable units than required by state requirements pursuant to Chapter 40B. - D. Address the needs of a range of qualified households, including extremely low, very low, and low income families and individuals (up to 60% of median income). - E. Demonstrates a housing need of an underserved population in Salem. - F. Promote use of existing buildings or construction on previously-developed land or city- owned sites. - G. Provide housing that is harmonious in design and scale with the surrounding community. - H. Incorporate universal design. - I. Demonstrates a high degree of sustainability and low energy use (e.g. green roofs).